liflab/beepbeep-3-book/pre-markdown/core/README.md

 The first instruction gets a reference to a `Function` object, corresponding to the static member field `not` of class `Booleans`.
 This field refers to an instance of a function called {@link jdc:ca.uqac.lif.cep.util.Booleans.Negation Negation}.
 As a matter of fact, this is the only way to get an instance of <!--\index{Booleans@\texttt{Booleans}Not@\texttt{Not}} \texttt{Negation}-->`negation`<!--/i-->: its constructor is declared as `private`, which makes it impossible to create a new instance of the object using `new`.
 This is done on purpose, so that only one instance of `Negation` ever exists in a program --effectively making `Negation` a <!--\index{singleton} \emph{singleton}-->*singleton*<!--/i--> object.
 We shall see that the vast majority of `Function` objects are singletons, and are referred to using a static member field of some other object.

 In order to perform a computation, every function defines a method called {@link jdm:ca.uqac.lif.cep.functions.Function#evaluate(Object[], Object[]) evaluate()}.
 This method takes two arguments; the first is an array of objects, corresponding to the input values of the function.
 The second is another array of objects, intended to receive the output values of the function.
-Hence, like for a processor, a function also has an input arity and an output arity.
+Hence, as for a processor, a function also has an input arity and an output arity.

 For function `Negation`, both are equal to one: the negation takes one Boolean value as its argument, and returns the negation of that value.
 The second line of the example creates an array of size 1 to hold the return value of the function.
 Line 3 calls `evaluate`, with the Boolean value `true` used as the argument of the function.
 Finally, line 4 prints the result: